 Generalized Anxiety Disorder

-Characterized by irrational worries, a constant sense of apprehension, and a negative outlook on the future, generalized anxiety disorder (GAD) is commonly co-diagnosed in teens and women with eating disorders.
+Characterized by irrational worries, a constant sense of apprehension, and a negative outlook on the future, generalized anxiety disorder (GAD) is commonly co-diagnosed in teens with eating disorders.
 Anxiety disorders often engender a sense that the person is losing control over their circumstances, which can trigger eating disorders as a way to “regain” control over something.
 This can become a cycle that exacerbates both the anxiety disorder and the eating disorder.
 Thankfully, many therapeutic methods effectively treat both kinds of disorders.

 Phobias and Panic Disorder